Incitement to Mutiny Act 1797: Section 3 – Persons tried for offences against this Act not to be tried again for the same, as high treason, or misprision of high treason, etc

 Section 3 of the act read:

 Provided always, that any person who shall be tried and acquitted or convicted of any offence against this Act shall not be liable to be indicted, prosecuted or tried again for the same offence or fact as high treason or misprision of high treason; and that nothing in this Act contained shall be construed to extend to prevent any persons guilty of any offence against this Act, and who shall not be tried for the same as an offence against this Act, from being tried for the same as high treason or misprision of high treason, in such manner as if this Act had not been made.

 Subsequent developments

-Section 4 of the act was repealed by the Statute Law Revision Act 1871 (34 & 35 Vict. c.
-116).
+Section 4 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116), which came into force on 21 August 1871.

-Section 2 of the act was repealed by part III of schedule 3 to the Criminal Law Act 1967.
+Section 2 of the act was repealed for England and Wales by section 10(2) of, and part III of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

-The whole act was repealed by section 1 of, and group 2 of part I of schedule 1 to, the Statute Law (Repeals) Act 1998.
+The whole act was repealed by section 1(1) of, and group 2 of part I of schedule 1 to, the Statute Law (Repeals) Act 1998, which came into force on 19 November 1998.